bkatsevych/stock-app/README.md

 ### Assets

--   [Finnhub Stock API](https://finnhub.io/) - Real-Time RESTful APIs and Websocket for Stocks, Currencies, and Crypto.
+-   [Finnhub Stock API](https://finnhub.io/) - Real-Time RESTful APIs and Websocket for Stocks, Currencies, and Crypto.\

+### Personal notes dedicated to this project

+- Implemented search bar for the first time
+- First time using RapidAPI service
+- Took a different approach in data fetching